-With the opening of Admiral Maltings, an old school “Malt House” designed to revive a brewing tradition that dates back to pre-prohibition days, San Francisco Bay Area brewers are now able to craft their beers with the unique cultivated flavors of local floor-malted barley.
+The opening of Admiral Maltings, an old school “Malt House”, the San Francisco Bay area revives a brewing tradition that dates back to pre-prohibition days.
+Area brewers are now able to craft their beers with the unique cultivated flavors of local floor-malted barley.

-Malt is a key ingredient to the character of any craft beer, yet today most malt is mass-produced by only a few large manufacturers.
-Only a handful of regional malting companies around the globe still practice the age old art of floor-malting barley which involves steeping small batches of grain in water, allowing it to germinate, and then curing the malt in a shallow loaded kiln in order to fully develop its unique flavor, aroma and character.
+Malt is a key ingredient to the character of any craft beer.
+Today, however, most malt is mass-produced by only a few large manufacturers.
+Only a handful of regional malting companies around the globe still practice the art of floor-malting barley which involves steeping small batches of grain in water, allowing it to germinate, and then curing the malt in a shallow loaded kiln in order to fully develop its flavor, aroma and character.

 Admiral Maltings produces malt at their new facility on Alameda Point for a select group of Bay Area craft breweries and distilleries.
 All the grain they source comes from local organic farms.

-The Malt House is also home to its own pub.
-The Rake, offers beer and pub fare while offering guests dramatic views of of the malting floor.
-On tap are a variety of beers all conceived with Admiral Malting malts and produced at various California breweries including: San Jose’s Hermitage Brewing, Monterey’s Alvarado Street, San Francisco’s Black Sands and Fort Point, Santa Rosa’s Seismic, and Santa Cruz Mountain Brewing.
+The Malt House is also home to its own pub that offers beer, assorted pub fare, and dramatic views of the nearby malting floor.
+On tap are a variety of local beers brewed with Admiral Malting malts.
+These include brews from: San Jose’s Hermitage Brewing, Monterey’s Alvarado Street, San Francisco’s Black Sands, Santa Rosa’s Seismic, and Santa Cruz Mountain Brewing.